History, Charm and Southern Hospitality

 The Village Council typically holds two regular meetings per month in the Assembly Hall of Village Hall on the second and fourth Tuesday of the month at 4:30 p.m.

 These meetings are open to the public and residents are encouraged to attend.
-A list of meeting dates is available on the 2014 Council Meeting Schedule.
+A list of meeting dates is available on the 2014 Council Meeting Schedule and the 2015 Council Meeting Schedule.

 is a charming, vibrant community which reflects our rich history and traditions, enhanced by a unique combination of cultural arts and recreational activities.